 Gas Collection System Monitoring

 For landfill gas collection system monitoring, [the requirement is for] monitoring gas composition (%CH4, %CO2, %O2 & Balance Gas) as well as temperature, pressure and flowrate.
 There are three distinct ways collected gas can be measured.

 Handheld, single reading monitor – giving point readings from individual gas collection wells.
 There are two companies that provide the large majority of these type of meters, LANDTEC and Elkins Earthworks.

 Wired, continuous reading monitor – these hard wired monitors can typically be found at either the flare or the landfill gas-to-energy plant.
 There are a number of companies that provide wired, continuous reading monitors.

-Wireless, continuous reading monitor – these wireless monitors can typically be found installed on individual landfill gas collection wells but can be installed anywhere on the gas collection system.
-Loci Controls is currently the only company that provides wireless, continuous reading monitors. via https://en.wikipedia.org/wiki/Landfill_gas_monitoring
+Wireless, continuous reading monitor – these wireless monitors can typically be found installed on individual landfill gas collection wells.
+But, they can be installed anywhere on the gas collection system.
+Loci Controls is currently the only company that provides wireless, continuous reading monitors. via wikipedia.org

-The most up to date devices available now, not only provide the necessary data required by waste regulatory bodies for the monitoring of landfill site perimeters boreholes, but also provide data for the balancing of gas extraction systems across landfills, but they also assist the operative technicians to find each moniroing location using satelite GPS data.
+The most up to date devices available now, not only provide the necessary data required by waste regulatory bodies for the monitoring of landfill site perimeters boreholes, but also provide data for the balancing of gas extraction systems across landfills, but they also assist the operative technicians to find each monitoring location using satellite GPS data.